muzzley/muzzley-demos/README.md

 # Muzzley Demos

 In these JavaScript demos we try to show you some examples of what's possible with `muzzley`.
-All these demos can be tested at [http://muzzley.com](http://muzzley.com), more specifically at the widgets documentation pages: [http://www.muzzley.com/documentation/widgets.html](http://www.muzzley.com/documentation/widgets.html).
+All these demos can be tested at [http://muzzley.com](http://muzzley.com), more specifically at the widgets documentation pages: [http://www.muzzley.com/documentation/widgets.html](http://www.muzzley.com/documentation/widgets.html) and components documentation pages: [http://www.muzzley.com/documentation/components.html](http://www.muzzley.com/documentation/components.html) .

 To interact with the demos, first you have to download the muzzley application to your smartphone.
 At [http://www.muzzley.com](http://www.muzzley.com) you have the links to the supported platforms (iOS and Android).
 Then download these demos to your computer, choose a demo and open the specific HTML file in your browser.
 This file represents a browser application that is _muzzley-enabled_.